shekark642/P3-Prophets/README.md

 ## War
 We are going to create a card game where the user can play war against an ai bot, where both players randomly draw a card from a deck.
 After the player draws a card, we give them the probability of him winning the game.
 The player plays their card and the ai bot plays a random card, and the higher valued card wins.
 We will have animation for the player as they play the game.
 For the home page, it can be an entrance to a fake online casino for visual effect.

-# Easter Egg
-The Easter Egg on our project is a secret page that can be accessed from the secret button underneath the generate button in the random fact generator section on our home page.
-The code for the easter egg can be found here.
-[Button](https://github.com/shekark642/P4Birds/blob/879e02f71c478fa0ae9fa744ac6925df4f63bd2e/templates/index.html#L83), [Blueprint](https://github.com/shekark642/P4Birds/blob/main/easteregg/__init__.py), [Python](https://github.com/shekark642/P4Birds/blob/main/easteregg/view.py)

 # Contact
 [Max Vukovich](https://github.com/MaxVukovich)